Key elements of Voter’s Choice Act Elections Model

 Every county that adopts the Voter’s Choice Act model is required to draft and adopt a detailed plan through an open, public process.

 In addition, counties are required to hold education workshops with community groups, including organizations that assist voters with disabilities and language minority communities.

-The Secretary of State is working closely with community groups and election administrators to develop best practices and ensure a smooth transition to the Voter’s Choice Act for California voters.
+The Secretary of State works closely with community groups and election administrators to develop best practices and ensure a smooth transition to the Voter’s Choice Act for California voters.

-The Secretary of State is also participating in a working group with the California Association of Clerks and Election Officials ( CACEO) to coordinate the technical, logistical, and legal requirements of the Voter’s Choice Act.
+The Secretary of State also participates in a working group with the California Association of Clerks and Election Officials ( CACEO) to coordinate the technical, logistical, and legal requirements of the Voter’s Choice Act.

-Additionally, the Secretary of State is working with community partners, like Voters Choice California, a network of civil rights and advocacy groups, to ensure broad public participation and outreach to California voters.
+Additionally, the Secretary of State works with community partners, like Voters Choice California, a network of civil rights and advocacy groups, to ensure broad public participation and outreach to California voters.